-Mission Statement: “The Humanities Department, through directed reading, writing and discussion, develops midshipmen’s knowledge of history and literature, oral and written communication skills, capacity to think critically, and awareness of American and world culture.
-The Department cultivates graduates who are intellectually engaged with, knowledgeable about, and respectful of the diversity of ideas and values that shape both the nation they serve and the world at large.”
+Mission Statement: “The Humanities Department prepares midshipmen for a career in maritime or military service by developing their knowledge of history and literature, their capacity to think critically, and their ability to communicate clearly.
+The Department cultivates graduates who are intellectually engaged, knowledgeable, and respectful of the diverse ideas and values that shape both the nation they serve and the world at large.”

-- To strengthen midshipmen's knowledge of historical events, literary works, diverse traditions and intellectual achievements in world culture and American civilization
+- Strengthen midshipmen's knowledge of historical events, literary works, diverse traditions and intellectual achievements in world culture and American civilization

-- To introduce midshipmen to the history and culture of the maritime world, the maritime industry, and the U.S. Navy
+- Introduce midshipmen to the history and culture of the maritime world, the maritime industry, and the U.S. Navy

-- To foster development of college-level analytic and critical thinking skills in oral presentation, reading, research (including information literacy), and writing
+- Develop college-level analytic and critical thinking skills in oral presentations, reading, research (including information literacy), and writing

 It works toward achieving its mission and goals through a variety of required and elective courses, primarily in English and History, but with occasional interdisciplinary courses or ventures into journalism, film, leadership, and other topics.

-The Department offers two required introductory English courses, writing intensive experiences with small class size, ideally less than fifteen students.
-The first, English 1, is a 3-credit course taken in plebe year that primarily gives emphasis to composition to develop writing skills through close reading and critical analysis.
-For those with a weak writing background, the English Support Program provides an additional hour of remedial work in grammar and composition.
-A second 3-credit course, English 2, focuses on literature of various genres and ages, and provides additional work on composition.
-Starting with the class of 2017, Marine Engineering majors also take a 2-credit Technical Communications course that provides an introduction to the sort of writing engineers are expected to do in the maritime industry and military.
+The Department offers two required introductory writing-intensive English courses with small class sizes, no more than fifteen students.
+The first, LITR101: Composition & Literature, is a 3-credit course taken in plebe year that primarily emphasizes composition to develop writing skills through close reading and critical analysis.
+For those with a weak writing background, WRIT100: English Language Lab provides an additional weekly hour of remedial work in grammar and composition.
+A second 3-credit course, LITR201: Literature, explores various literary genres and ages, and provides additional work on composition.
+Marine Engineering majors also take the 2-credit WRIT110: Professional & Technical Communications course that introduces them to the sort of writing engineers are expected to do in the maritime industry and military.

-The Department also offers a number of electives to Marine Transportation majors in such topics as literature, film, Latin American history, Shakespeare, East Asian history, ethics, leadership, Holocaust studies, military history, business English, and others on an occasional basis.
-The Department also oversees a number of one-on-one independent studies that are arranged directly between professors and midshipmen, and has supported a number of Kings Point Scholar projects.
+The Department also offers a number of electives to Marine Transportation majors in such topics as literature, film, Latin American and East Asian history, ethics, leadership, and maritime and military history, during their senior year.
+The Department also oversees one-on-one independent studies that are arranged directly between professors and midshipmen, and has supported a number of Kings Point Scholar projects.

-The Humanities Department prides itself on taking the lead in campus cultural issues.
-It oversees the O'Gara Academic Honor Society, which recognizes the most academically accomplished midshipmen at Kings Point by offering exceptional array of distinguished speakers from the maritime industry, arts, and sciences as well as the opportunity for midshipmen to participate in a cultural enrichment program.
-The Department also oversees the Arts and World Affairs program, which encourages all midshipmen to take advantage of the fantastic cultural opportunities available in New York City as well as occasionally bringing events on campus when funding permits.
+The Humanities Department participates in campus cultural issues.
+It oversees the O'Gara Academic Honor Society, which recognizes the most academically accomplished midshipmen at Kings Point by offering exceptional array of distinguished speakers from the maritime industry, arts, and sciences as well as the opportunity for midshipmen to participate in a cultural enrichment program and take advantage of the fantastic opportunities available in New York City.